 As a result, the people of Norway get paid parental leave, affordable childcare, free healthcare, and education.
 The net result of these investments is a high employment rate and a happy and productive society.

-Even though the people of Norway cannot dip into that $1.1 trillion fund for their own personal use, they reap many rewards from it.
+Even though the people of Norway cannot dip into that $1.1 trillion fund for personal use, they reap many rewards.
 Most importantly, the fund preserves Norway’s oil wealth, enabling future generations to get the same opportunities as everyone today.

 A sovereign wealth fund is already standard for governments that have paid off their national debt and gone into the black.
-In fact, they’re common in well-resourced nations with strong balance sheets and state economic control.
+They’re common in well-resourced nations with strong balance sheets and state economic control.
 Similar countries would be wise to have sovereign wealth funds.